Abd-elr4hman/Autonomous-Industry-Intelligence-Report-Generation-Agent/readme.md

 Our baseline results represented a simple agent with acces to tavily search tool had a low Completeness and Format scores:
 ![alt text](./documentaion_resources/baseline-scores.png)

-Our final prompt optemized agent with both search and coding tool and anthropic latest model claude-3.7 was able to achieve very high results with respect to the criteria specified even when limited to only 2 search result per search query and anthropic tier rate limits
+Our final prompt optimized agent with both search and coding tool and anthropic latest model claude-3.7 was able to achieve very high results with respect to the criteria specified even when limited to only 2 search result per search query and anthropic tier rate limits
 ![alt text](./documentaion_resources/final-agent-scores.png)

 ### Limitations

-The results above are obtained with the following limitaions:
+The results above are obtained with the following limitations:

 1. API rate limit of a maximum of 30000 token input and 20000 token output.
 2. Only two search results can be returned for a single tavily invocation.